If you’ve thought that financial planning is for the wealthy, we’re here to make you think again.

 Before the session, I had to provide my financial details for the coach to analyse.
 This information can be broken down into 2 key areas: existing finances and future goals.

-For the coach to understand my current financial situation, I needed to list out my financial history.
-The more in-depth data you provide, the clearer it is for the coach to build a picture of you.
+For the coach to understand my current financial situation, I needed to list out my financial details.
+The more in-depth data you provide, the easier it is for the coach to build a clear picture of you.
 The type of information I had to provide including the following items:

 This proved pretty challenging.
 It was a bit of a shock to the system to see the total amount of money that I spend every month.
 It shines a light on expenses you might not think about are large but add up over time.
 This is why checking your spending regularly is useful.